-Homemade Dish Soap: Make Your Own Health-Friendly Cleaner
+Homemade Dish Soap: How to Make Your Own Health-Friendly Cleaner

 Homemade Liquid Dish Soup

-Dish soaps contain a veritable cocktail of questionable ingredients: chlorine, alkyl phenoxy ethanols, phosphates, DCM, DEA, sodium lauryl sulfate, to name a few . . . and to add to the chemical onslaught, they may contain synthetic fragrances to make them smell more appealing.
+Dish soaps contain a veritable cocktail of questionable ingredients: chlorine, alkyl phenoxy ethanols, phosphates, DCM, DEA, sodium lauryl sulfate, to name a few.
+And to add to the chemical onslaught, dishwashing liquid may contain synthetic fragrances that mask the chemical odor and make them smell more appealing.

-You wouldn't bath in chemicals you can barely pronounce, so why put your hands in them on a daily basis?
+You wouldn't bathe in chemicals you can barely pronounce, so why put your hands in them on a daily basis?

 While we can't control the chemicals in the environment, certainly, we can take steps to reduce our exposure--and the first place to start is on the home front.